tap349/tap349.github.io/_posts/2018-01-02-javascript-flow.md

 1. <https://github.com/facebook/flow/issues/1606#issuecomment-267775546>

-this is usually a problem when adding new object property to a [sealed object](https://flow.org/en/docs/types/objects/#toc-sealed-objects).
+this is usually a problem when adding new properties to a [sealed object](https://flow.org/en/docs/types/objects/#toc-sealed-objects).

 to fix it cast object to `Object` (it makes this object unsealed?):